 Antique French Oyster Sticks

 I had no clue what these were, so I asked the vendor: They’re oyster sticks, so there you have it.
-He explained that in the Mediterranean oyster beds, oysters were grown in the hollows.
+He explained that in olden times in the Mediterranean oyster beds, oysters would be seduced to grow in the hollows.
 Or something like that.
 Nowadays they use other techniques.
 Google it if you care.

 And when it comes to artistically re-purposing old or antique items, think of what you could do with these:

 I fell in love with these before I realized what they were: doors.
 I knew instantly what I wanted to do with them: Hang them on a big wall like a painting, a piece of art.
 So did I buy them?
 No. The dealer wanted hundreds of euros for them.
 Even bargaining would not have gone down far enough for me, even though my prince said, if you want them get them.
 But no, I have my limits, you know.
 So I sighed and took a picture instead.

 Next I saw this contraption, and had no idea what it was.
 A torture device?
 An agricultural gizmo?
 Could it possibly be a piece of art to display in some way?

 It was huge.
 No vendor was in sight to ask what this thingamajig was, so I am still wandering around in the dark desert of unknowing.
 The wooden boards have slits in them and bits of stone have been inserted in these slits.
 What could you do with this?
 Make a really big dining table out of it by adding legs and covering it with a sheet of glass.
 Any other ideas?

 Are you a hoarder or a manic collector of one thing or another?
 I wish you would have been here!
 I saw a stack of Marie Claire magazines from 1940, I kid you not.
 Boxes and boxes of antique post cards, of old buttons, of all sorts of

 Imagine a sweet young maiden of yore